+Question: what is mentioned in the field QREC when both QREC and QOVE are present in the MT565?

 On Event Options Details and tax rates

 What happens in case of omnibus account for income?
 In that case, multiple accounts per one notification does not work for income because of the different tax rates.